one-zero-eight/search/src/modules/eduwiki/eduwiki_content.md

 is an important addition for every graduate.
 The importance of English language can be summarized in three major points:

-English as a communication meansEnglish as language of employmentEnglish as language of science
+* English as a communication means
+* English as language of employment
+* English as language of science

 ## English as a communicationmeans